 The first is to allow students to specialize in one of four conventional areas of political science: international security, international relations, American politics, and comparative politics.

 IPS also offers a unique subset of courses focused on international security.
 Through the support of the Hewlett Foundation, IPS has robust course offerings in cybersecurity and international conflict.
 Students who select the international security concentration will analyze the role of cyber warfare and cybersecurity in international politics – past, present, and future.
-Cyber-attacks by nation-states and their proxies have the potential to reshape how wars are fought in the twenty-first century.
-As such, the complexity and policy challenge of cyber-engagements is immense and without precedent.
-The concentration addresses the role of deterrence, dissuasion, and attribution in cyber conflict, while also studying the nuances of key components of modern warfare—from security dilemmas to escalation management.
 The coursework tackles the social-scientific dimensions of cybersecurity with a focus on the implications of the cyber age for modern statecraft, warfare, elections, and politics, more generally.

 A third goal is to guide students in the production of a significant thesis.
 A mini semester course, Thesis Proposal Tutorial, is devoted to improving intentionality in formulating a thesis proposal.
 This course will familiarize students with the structure of a thesis, the roles of its different elements, and its connection to the broader research literature.
 As part of the mini course, faculty members will illustrate these processes as manifested in their own research.
-Students will have the opportunity to submit their work for publication in the Center for International Relations and Politics (CIRP) Journal.
+Students will have the opportunity to submit their work for publication in the Carnegie Mellon University Journal of Politics and Strategy.